JackWatson06/ourjobapp_api/src/modules/signup/README.md

 # Signup Module
 The signup module supports user signup to the application.
 In this module, we handle the verification process for new accounts.
 Verification methods are through SMS.
 This module also manages the contract process.
-Everytime an affiliate or an employer signs up they receive a contract.
+Every time an affiliate or an employer signs up they receive a contract.

 ## Domain Concepts